Versions of Me: Promotion

+"Versions of Me" was released on April 12, 2022, through Warner Records, Anitta's first to be released under the label.
+The standard edition was released as a digital download and streaming.
+The deluxe edition was released on August 25, 2022.

 To promote the single "Girl from Rio", Anitta performed on several American talk shows in May 2021, including The Tonight Show Starring Jimmy Fallon, Today and Jimmy Kimmel Live!.
 On September 12, 2021, she performed the song during the 2021 MTV Video Music Awards break, as part of a campaign by Burger King.
 She performed on The Tonight Show again on January 31, 2022, singing "Boys Don't Cry".

+"Faking Love" featuring rapper Saweetie was released as the third single on October 14, 2021.
+Its music video directed by Bradley & Pablo was released the following day.
+The song was sent to US pop and rhythmic radio on October 19, 2021.
+"Faking Love" reached numbers 34 and 35 on Billboard's Mainstream Top 40 and Rhythmic charts, respectively.
 "Faking Love" was performed on the American talk show The Late Late Show with James Corden, where she sang the song with the rapper Saweetie in November 2021.
 The single was performed in various other events throughout that year, including Miley's New Year's Eve Party, KIIS-FM Jingle Ball 2021, among others.

 On March 26, 2022, Anitta sang "Boys Don't Cry" with Miley Cyrus during the singer's show on the 2022 edition of Lollapalooza Brazil.

 A brazilian funk remix of song "Practice" was performed by Anitta on Savage X Fenty Show.
 A simlish version of it was released for The Sims game.